kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-script.md

 ~~~

-## Challenges

-Unfortunately, it's very common for the commands used to run the script to become more complicated.
-This can make it difficult to keep all of the different stack instance scripts consistent.
-It also means the logic of these scripts becomes complicated, which creates opportunity for errors unless they are well tested.

-## Related patterns and topics
+## Related Patterns

-In essence, this pattern is pretty much the same as the [wrapper stack](wrapper-stack.html), simply implemented as a script rather than a stack definition.
+This pattern is essentially the same as the [wrapper stack](wrapper-stack.html), but implemented as a script per environment rather than as a stack project per environment.
 If the script becomes more complicated, then it will rapidly evolve into a [stack orchestration tool](/patterns/stack-orchestration-tools/).